How to Turn a Dresser Into a Custom Dollhouse

 The fun thing about creating a dollhouse from an existing piece of furniture is that it's sort of a miniature renovation project.
 There are a few initial plans you can make: color palette, décor style, and number of rooms, but everything else unfolds as you go.
 Flea markets, yard sales, and online marketplaces are great sources for finding the perfect piece of furniture to transform into a dollhouse.

 You can upcycle virtually any piece of furniture as long as it has (or had, at one time) drawers or cubbies behind the doors.
 Wood dressers are wonderful, as are old metal cabinets and anything that can be accessed from the front.
-Lastly, check to be sure your piece is in good fixable condition and is free of mold or offensive smells.
-Try to get a good deal on your piece—the more you save on the build, the more you can spend on all of the decorative elements inside.
+Be sure to check that your piece is in good fixable condition and is free of mold or offensive smells.
+Try to get a good deal on it—the more you save on the build, the more you can spend on all of the decorative elements inside.
 We've outlined a few tips to help you with your project.

 Once you decide on a color palette, draw a rough sketch of the dollhouse and plan out how many paint colors you'll need to order.
 Tip: Pick out two more paint colors than you think you'll need—it's good to have options.

-Hardboard project panels can be found in 2-by-4 foot pieces at hardware stores like Home Depot ($4.37, homedepot.com), and they're easy to cut with an oscillating tool like the Milwaukee M12 12-Volt Lithium-Ion Cordless Oscillating Multi-Tool ($89, homedepot.com) and thin enough that they won't take up too much space inside the dollhouse.
+Hardboard project panels can be found in 2-by-4 foot pieces at hardware stores like Home Depot ($7.37, homedepot.com).
+They're easy to cut with an oscillating tool like the Milwaukee M12 12-Volt Lithium-Ion Cordless Oscillating Multi-Tool ($99, homedepot.com) and thin enough that they won't take up too much space inside the dollhouse.

-Once the hardboard has been measured and cut, run a bead of Gorilla Wood Glue ($4, homedepot.com) around the drawer rail, place the flooring and weigh it down with heavy books until dry.
-You can paint the floor to match the interior walls, or wait until the decorating phase to finish it.
+Once the hardboard has been measured and cut, run a bead of Gorilla Wood Glue ($4.67, homedepot.com) around the drawer rail, place the flooring, and weigh it down with heavy books until dry.
+You can paint the floor to match the interior walls or wait until the decorating phase to finish it.

 There are so many fun options when it comes to furniture and décor for your dollhouse, and the options definitely aren't limited to "Victorian" or "farmhouse" like they were in the '90s.
 Etsy has an unending supply of one-of-a-kind furniture options in every style imaginable; just be sure you're searching for 1:12 scale dollhouse furniture and miniatures (1:6 if you're building a dollhouse for Barbie or other 12-inch dolls).